-Consistent care is vital when supporting an individual who is living with dementia, so carers will work to a specific routine to avoid confusion while ensuring continuity.
+Consistent care is vital when supporting an individual who is living with dementia, so our Bristol home care team will work to a specific routine to avoid confusion while ensuring continuity.

 It can be daunting for someone living with the condition to experience a change in routine and environment.
 That is why a growing number of families are opting for home or domiciliary care, over residential care – so their loved ones can maintain their routine and independence, without the disruption of moving somewhere unfamiliar.

 As one of the leading providers of dementia care in the UK, we have nearly three decades of experience in supporting people to live an independent and happy life at home.
 We have introduced the Helping Hands Dementia Champion accreditation which ensures unrivalled quality standards of care.
 This is awarded to qualifying carers and managers on completion of our vigorous training and assessment programme.
 They receive a bronze, silver, or gold standard to reflect their training, knowledge, and competencies.

 Along with this, Helping Hands is part of the Dementia Action Alliance, demonstrating our commitment to improving the life of people living with dementia in the UK.

 All of our Bristol carers have received award-winning professional training that is fully regulated by the Care Quality Commission and the Care Inspectorate Wales.
 They then take part in on-going training to further their knowledge.
 You can therefore have confidence in the fact that our carers have the expertise to make life easier for those living with dementia, and can manage any difficulties that the condition can bring.

 Deciding on the best dementia care option for your loved one can be a daunting decision, but Helping Hands are here to support you every step of the way.
 If you would like to discuss your options and find out how our fully trained carers can help, simply give our friendly team a call today on 01173149256.
 One of our friendly advisors is available to talk to you and discuss your options, 7 days a week.
 We also offer live in care in Bristol.